Tropical gardens are lush, have lots of colour and shapes, and will transform your backyard into something from a luxury resort.

 Where to start?

-- Now begin to consider your garden.
+- Consider your garden.
 Grab a piece of paper and roughly draw outline of your current garden.
 Draw in where the house sits, any decking, pathways, current garden beds and walls, driveways, or any other objects.

 - On your drawing take note of where the sun rises and sets, where are areas of shade and full sun, where are neighbours windows overlooking your yard.
 All these factors are essential to consider in your final design.